 The cost of filing a trade mark application depends on how many classes of goods and services need to be covered.

-A UK trade mark application costs £575 for the first class and £75 for each additional class.
-An EU trade mark application costs £1160 for one class, £1210 for two classes and £150 for each additional class.
+A UK trade mark application costs £550 for the first class and £95 for each additional class.

-These figures exclude VAT but include the official fees; providing advice about the mark and the goods and services to be applied for, preparing and filing the application at the IPO or EUIPO; informing you about the various formal steps such as publication and registration; and remaining as your representative for the first ten years of the lifetime of the registration meaning that we will e.g., pass on notifications of applications for similar marks, notify you of any significant changes in the law that affect your registration and remind you to renew your registration at the appropriate time.
+These figures exclude VAT but include the official fees; providing advice about the mark and the goods and services to be applied for, preparing and filing the application at the IPO; informing you about the various formal steps such as publication and registration; and remaining as your representative for the first ten years of the lifetime of the registration.
+This means that we will e.g., pass on notifications of applications for similar marks, notify you of any significant changes in the law that affect your registration and remind you to renew your registration at the appropriate time, without making any additional charge.

-A trade mark is initially registered for ten years and can be renewed for further periods of ten years by the payment of renewal fees.
+A trade mark is initially registered for 10 years and can be renewed for further periods of 10 years by the payment of renewal fees.